-- Review compensation committee calendars to ensure, this first season, that say-on-pay and say-when-on-pay are included on the agenda well in advance of the time the committee typically addresses annual meeting proxy issues. - Review and amend compensation committee charters to require the committee to consider say-on-pay, say-when-on-pay and golden parachute resolutions both before and after the votes required by the Dodd-Frank Act. - O Consider what frequency to recommend for the say-on-pay vote.
+- Review compensation committee calendars to ensure, this first season, that say-on-pay and saywhen-on-pay are included on the agenda well in advance of the time the committee typically addresses annual meeting proxy issues. - Review and amend compensation committee charters to require the committee to consider sayon-pay, say-when-on-pay and golden parachute resolutions both before and after the votes required by the Dodd-Frank Act. - Consider what frequency to recommend for the say-on-pay vote.
 Given the complexity of compensation plans and the fact that they often are designed to induce and reward performance over a multi-year period, boards may wish to consider proposing to shareholders that the advisory vote be held every two or three years rather than every year.
 Some shareholders are likely to support holding such vote on a less frequent than annual basis.
-For example, a triennial vote is favored by the United Brotherhood of Carpenters and other institutional investors who are concerned about the demands the new vote will place on them to analyze CD&As for all the companies in their portfolios. - Now more than ever companies need to know and consider the "hot buttons" of their shareholders and proxy advisors with respect to compensation, keeping in mind that broker discretionary voting will no longer be available for say-on-pay (see II.C. below).
-For many companies, as a practical matter, their executive compensation practices and disclosures may need to satisfy RiskMetrics' voting guidelines -- for if they do not, a company risks a substantial stockholder vote "against" pay.
-If RiskMetrics' perceived "offensive practices" remain unremedied, the company further risks an eventual withhold or against vote in the election of the compensation committee or board of directors.
+For example, a triennial vote is favored by the United Brotherhood of Carpenters and some other institutional investors who are concerned about the demands the new vote will place on them (i) to analyze CD&As for all the companies in their portfolios or (ii) to "engage" with shareholders. - Now more than ever companies need to know and consider the "hot buttons" of their shareholders and proxy advisors with respect to compensation, keeping in mind that broker discretionary voting will no longer be available for say-on-pay (see II.C. below).
+For many companies, as a practical matter, their executive compensation practices and disclosures may need to satisfy ISS' voting guidelines for if they do not, a company risks a substantial stockholder vote against on "say-on-pay."
+If ISS' perceived "offensive practices" remain unremedied, the company further risks an eventual withhold or against vote in the election of the compensation committee or board of directors.